trilitech/tezos-developer-docs/docs/tutorials/dapp/part-3.md

 };
 ```

-6. Compile the contract to check any errors
+6. Compile the contract to check any errors.

-> Note : don't forget to check that Docker is running for taqueria
+> Note : don't forget to check that Docker is running for taqueria.

 ```bash
 npm i